dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Maintenance-Window/deploy-daily-mw/Readme.md

-# Maintenance Window OnDemand
+# Maintenance Window : Daily

-You will create a maintenance window for a specific period from `Start` to `Stop`
+You will create a maintenance window every day at the same period from `DailyStart` to `DailyStop` time and will be enable from `Star`to `End`.
+This daily maintenance window is applied to the entities filtered on these 2 tags `app` and `env`
+On prerequisit, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)

 - export variables (date format `2021-05-21 23:59`)